 Most infections occur during infancy or childhood.
 They are rarely diagnosed, as there may be few obvious symptoms.

-Symptoms of a new infection may not be apparent in children under 5 years of age and in adults with a suppressed immune system.
+Symptoms of a new infection may not be apparent in children under 5 years of age and adults with a suppressed immune system.
 Among those aged 5 years and over, between 30 and 50 percent will show initial signs and symptoms.

 - joint pain